manuelmarcano22/Reproducible-example/README.md

 `docker build -t reproducible/base`

-This will create a container with an Ubuntu machine with the necesarry packages.
+This will create a container with an Ubuntu machine with the necessary packages.

 ## Running Docker